carreraSilvio/BrightPoolSystem/README.md

 #### Option B
 1. Clone or download the project zip
-2. Inside your project Assets folder create a folder called RPGDatabase
+2. Copy the repo inside your project assets folder
-3. Copy the repo there

 ## Usage